farisbasha/clientserver/series1SetB.md

 ## **5.Define Fat Clients and Fat servers**

 - **Fat Clients:**
+  - **Definition:** Fat clients are client devices that conduct maximum processing on the client side, often hosting a significant portion of the application's logic and functionality.
+  - **Characteristics:**
-  - Conducts minimal processing on the client side.
+    - Conducts maximum processing on the client side.
     - Places more application functionality on client machines.
     - Often used in traditional Client/Server models.
     - Can pose maintenance challenges for Client/Server systems.

 - **Fat Servers:**
+  - **Definition:** Fat servers are server machines that conduct more processing on the server side, typically providing higher-level services and abstracted functionalities.
+  - **Characteristics:**
     - Conducts more processing on the server side.
     - Provides higher-level services.
     - Current trend favors fat servers in Client/Server Systems.
     - Easier to manage as only server software needs updates.

 # **Part B**